A method for optically trapping nanospheres at micron range from a tilted mirror: Introduction

 In previously demonstrated optical standing wave traps near a conducting surface, such as in Ref. \cite{Montoya:22}, where a thin reflecting mirror is inserted into an optical tweezer beam just behind the location of a trapped nanoparticle, there is more difficulty in placing a nanoparticle in the same lattice site each time one is trapped, as the position of the mirror surface relative to the trapped particle needs to be adjusted with sub-micron level precision.
 By using a highly focused beam incident on a tilted reflective surface, the number of lattice sites where a particle can be stably trapped can be greatly reduced.
 The system described here provides only two stable lattice sites which have greatly different potential depths.
 Due to the vast reduction in possible lattice sites and the distinct characteristics of each, it is possible to accurately determine the distance of the levitated sensor from the conducting surface by simply measuring the center of mass frequencies, an already commonplace and often necessary experimental method in levitated optomechanical experiments.
 This eliminates the need to implement additional cumbersome mechanisms such as additional lasers or fiber interferometers for determining the distance of the particle to the surface.
 Furthermore, the tilted mirror approach we describe allows observation of the displacement of the particle from both the forwards and backwards scattered light, as the forwards directed scattered light can be collected in a similar fashion to that used in single beam optical tweezer traps.

 Finally, as needed for future ultra-sensitive force detection applications, we demonstrate three-dimensional parametric laser feedback cooling of the particle at micron-range from the surface, needed to stabilize the nanoparticle for force sensing in high vacuum.
-These results represent a possible new method to facilitate precision measurements of weak forces such as gravity and Casimir-Polder forces in the sub-micron regime using optically trapped nanospheres.
+To highlight the compatibility with other state of the art cooling methods, we additionally demonstrate electrostatic three dimensional linear feedback cooling of the particles mechanical degrees of freedom.
+These results represent a possible new method to facilitate precision measurements of weak forces such as gravity and Casimir-Polder forces in the sub-micron regime using neutral and charged optically trapped nanospheres.